 - DONATE – If you haven’t already, please consider donating or becoming a member.

-- SMASH – If you’re still hiking the trails, learn to identify and remove the highly invasive Spotted Lanternfly eggs from trees.
+- SMASH – Learn to identify and remove the highly invasive Spotted Lanternflies and their eggs from trees.
 Read more about it here!

 - CONNECT – Follow us on Facebook, Instagram and Twitter.
 Please share our mission and messaging with your communities.